jump-dev/JuMP.jl/docs/src/manual/models.md

   with 0 variable bridges
   with 0 constraint bridges
   with 0 objective bridges
-  with inner model A HiGHS model
+  with inner model A HiGHS model with 0 columns and 0 rows.
 ```

 Uh oh!
 Even though we passed a `HiGHS.Optimizer`, the backend is a much more